GeoFIK: A Fast and Reliable Geometric Solver for the IK of the Franka Arm based on Screw Theory Enabling Multiple Redundancy Parameters: Real-World Experiment

 We evaluated our GeoFIK approach on a real Franka Robot to investigate (i) feasibility and joint-space tracking of a desired task-space trajectory (herein obtained through vector fields) within the robot’s central workspace, and (ii) whole-body tasks that require both the end-effector pose and the manipulability ellipsoid to match a human-demonstrated reference (i.e., sweeping and pushing).

-\textbf{Feasibility and Trajectory Tracking:} This first scenario tested each solver’s ability to compute real-time IKs and maintain a continuous joint-space trajectory over a basic trajectory in the central region of the workspace, a domain expected to be straightforward.
-Despite this assumption, the IK solver by HeLiu failed after approximately 10~s, providing no valid solutions and forcing the robot to halt.
+\textbf{Feasibility and Trajectory Tracking:} This first scenario tested the ability to compute real-time IK solutions and maintain a continuous joint-space trajectory over a basic trajectory in the central region of the workspace, a domain expected to be straightforward.
+Despite this assumption, the IK solver by HeLiu failed after approximately 10 s, providing no valid solutions and forcing the robot to halt.
 Our GeoFIK solver, when using $q_7$ as the free parameter, also reached a point where it could not find a solution.
-Both failures led to abrupt reconfiguration once a valid solution was found again, causing excessive motion and potential spillage of the cup content (Fig.~\ref{fig::Lockingq7} top-images with a red border).
+Both failures led to abrupt reconfiguration once a valid solution was found again (Fig.~\ref{fig::Lockingq7} top-images with a red border).

-Allowing the standard $q_7$-locking solvers to “sample” a small range $\pm 10 ^{o}$ around the current $q_7$ mitigated total failure, but induced frequent chattering in joint angles (Fig.~\ref{sampling}).
+Allowing the standard $q_7$-locking solvers to sample a small range $\pm 10 ^{o}$ around the current $q_7$ mitigated total failure, but induced frequent chattering in joint angles (Fig.~\ref{sampling}).
 Meanwhile, IKFast remained unable to find even a valid initial solution, all valid IKs demand an instantaneous flip of the base joints, generating torque reflexes and halting progress altogether, as shown in Fig.~\ref{fig:IKFats}(a).

-In contrast, the swivel-angle-based GeoFIK solution never lost feasibility (as expected from Table~\ref{IKComparison}) and preserved a smooth trajectory as shown in Fig~\ref{fig::Lockingq7} even without sampling.
+In contrast, the swivel-angle-based GeoFIK solution never lost feasibility and preserved a smooth trajectory as shown in Fig~\ref{fig::Lockingq7}.

-\textbf{Whole-Body (Manipulability) Tracking:} The second set of experiments required each solver to produce both joint angles and the Jacobian, which in turn was used to compute the manipulability ellipsoid.
-The solver then aimed to match a reference ellipsoid provided by a user demonstration (e.g., sweeping or pushing motions).
-We sampled 250 such configurations every 30 ms, akin to a lightweight model-predictive control loop.
+\textbf{Whole-Body (Manipulability) Tracking:} The second set of experiments required each solver to produce both joint angles and Jacobian, which was used to compute the manipulability ellipsoid.
+The solver then aimed to match a reference ellipsoid provided by a user demonstration (e.g. sweeping or pushing motions).
+We sampled 250 configurations every 30ms, akin to a lightweight model-predictive control loop.